FABFILTER VOLCANO 3

 5 Millisecond Comb Filter: Frequency Response

-In the above example, I have delayed the right channel by 5 ms, which creates comb-filtering nulls (180-degree phase shift) that begin at 100 Hz; this is because the 100 Hz waveform period is 10 ms (360-degrees), and therefore its half cycle (180-degrees) is 5 mis.
-Additional nulls are at harmonic intervals of 300 Hz, 500 Hz, 700 Hz, and so on, with the centre frequency of peaks at 200 Hz, 400 Hz, 600 Hz, and so on.
+In the above example, I have delayed the right channel by 5 ms, which creates comb-filtering nulls (180-degree phase shift) that begin at 100 Hz; this is because the 100 Hz waveform period is 10 ms (360 degrees), and therefore, its half cycle (180 degrees) is 5 ms. Additional nulls are at harmonic intervals of 300 Hz, 500 Hz, 700 Hz, and so on, with the centre frequency of peaks at 200 Hz, 400 Hz, 600 Hz, and so on.

-It is worth taking note of the wavelength period time (or more accurately its half cycle time) of particular frequencies that null in mono; this can be really effective for creating optimum mono and stereo versions.
+It is worth taking note of the wavelength period time (or, more accurately, its half-cycle time) of particular frequencies that will null in mono; this can be really effective for creating optimum mono and stereo versions.
 For example, you could Haas Effect a synth sound so the comb-filtering nulls are in areas of the frequency range that would clash with the vocal on the mono sum.
-This can be tuned in mono, or dial in the frequency wavelength period where masking occurs in mono (I prefer the former method).
+This technique can be tuned by collapsing the mix bus to mono and dialling in the delay time where the sounds fit well together.
+An alternative approach is to locate masking frequency ranges with an EQ and then dial in the delay time based on the half cycle of the centre frequency.

 Haas Effect: Stereo Image